win-acme/win-acme/docs/reference/settings.md

 certificates, generated for abandoned renewals.
 However we do advise caution.

 ### `DnsServer`
-Default: `''` (empty)
+Default: `'8.8.8.8,1.1.1.1,8.8.4.4'`

-When using DNS validation the program runs some preliminary checks to test if the validation record has been properly created.
-It will query one of the authoritative name servers registered for the domain and will use your systems DNS servers to find them.
-This setting can be used to choose a different name server to find the authoritative ones instead, e.g. if you are inside of an Active Directory Domain and need to use an outside perspective.
+A comma seperated list of servers to query during DNS prevalidation checks to verify whether or not the validation record has been properly created and is visible for the world.
+These servers will be used to located the actual authoritative name servers for the domain.
+You can use the string `[System]` to have the program query your servers default, but note that this can lead to prevalidation failures when your Active Directory is hosting a private version of the DNS zone for internal use.

 ### `CertificateCacheDays`
 Default: `1` (empty)